 Or do both.
 Because why not?

-Tips On How to Successfully Use a Planner Calendar
+Tips On How To Use a Planner Effectively

-Here are a few other random tips that’ll help you master this planner calendar thing.
+Here are a few other random planner tips for beginners that’ll help you master this planner calendar thing.

 - Circle appointments or anything with an assigned time to schedule around.
 This makes them stand out.